Andersson cabinet

 On 29 November 2021, Andersson won the vote in Riksdag and became the new prime minister of Sweden.
 Andersson is Sweden's first female prime minister and female head of government.
 She governs with a minority government by the Social Democrats.
 When Andersson's cabinet took office on 30 November 2021, it became the smallest Swedish government since 1979, relying on only 100 of 349 parliament members (28,65%).

-On 14 September 2022, after her support coalition lost their parliamentary majority, Andersson announced that she would tender her resignation as Prime Minister on the following day.
+On 14 September 2022, following the election in which her support coalition lost their parliamentary majority, Andersson announced that she would tender her resignation as Prime Minister on the following day.

 Formation

 Social Democratic-Green coalition

 In the Riksdag, as long as the Speaker's proposal for a new prime minister is not opposed by half of its members, the proposal is carried.

 The Riksdag initially elected Social Democratic leader Magdalena Andersson as Prime Minister on 24 November 2021, with only a slim minority voting against her (174 'no' votes out of the 349-strong Riksdag).
 This made her the first female prime minister in Swedish history.
 One member of the Riksdag from the Left Party was absent during the vote.